 After over one year on the SCD (specific carbohydrate diet), I decided to officially try something on the illegal foods list.
 It’s something that I’ve been dying to try and have yet to understand why it’s an SCD-illegal food … unsweetened cocoa powder.
-It’s not starchy, a grain, sugar or soy, etc. So why?
-Why unsweetened cocoa powder?
 I know of others who adhere to the SCD, but have tried cocoa powder and felt fine, and since it’s been over one year for me, I thought I’d try too.
-If you’re lost on what I’m talking about because you haven’t read my ‘About Me’ or health story (links to my health story are listed in ‘About Me’), I suggest you go check it out, so that you’re up to par.
-If not, then just roll with the punches.
+If you’re lost on what I’m talking about because you haven’t read my ‘About Me’ or health story (links to my health story are listed in ‘About Me’), I suggest you go check it out.
+If not, just roll with the punches.

-I got the idea for these brownies from my boss at Recreate Fitness.
+I got the idea for these brownies from my boss.
 Last week, she brought in a batch of raw brownies that she made and shared them with others at the gym.
-She apologized that I couldn’t try one (not even a little bite!) because she said she added oats to them to cut back on the amount of nuts.
-She told me the oats were the only ingredient that I wouldn’t be able to have, and that they can be made without.
-I took it upon myself to check out her recipe and make it my own (note: she’s also a food blogger and creates some beautiful dishes; beautiful photography too).
+She apologized that I couldn’t try one because she said she added oats to the recipe to cut back on the amount of nuts.
+She said the oats were the only ingredient that I wouldn’t be able to have, and that these can be made without.
+So, I took it upon myself to check out her recipe and make it my own (note: she’s also a food blogger and creates some beautiful dishes; beautiful photography too).
 The result?
 Fudgy, bittersweet, nutty and moist.

 So far, so good on the cocoa test too, but I’m not pushing it.
 I don’t eat more than two tiny pieces a day and understand that symptoms can take up to four days to set in, so I’m definitely paying attention to how I feel (though I generally do anyway).
 Again though, I’m not too worried about cocoa powder.
 It seems pretty harmless, which is why I decided to try it.
 I don’t plan on trying any other SCD-illegal foods anytime soon and to be honest, I’m scared of trying things like yams/sweet potatoes, turnips, plantains, etc. All that starch kinda terrifies me and the potential hazards it could cause in my GI tract.
 I’m happy to continue staying away from such foods for a while still.